 Dark meat fish contain higher amounts of omega-3 fatty acids.
 It is important to note that although eating fish has more evidence for benefits, fish oil supplements have not been proven to carry the same benefits.

-In order to get the benefits of omega-3 fatty acids, eat at least two servings (1 serving = 3 ounces) of fish per week.
+Again, in order to get the benefits of omega-3 fatty acids, eat at least 2 servings (1 serving = 3 ounces) of fish per week.
 Those high in omega-3 fatty acids include:

 Certain types of fish may have high mercury levels.
 If you plan on becoming pregnant, are pregnant, or a nursing mother, avoid shark, swordfish, tilefish and king mackerel.
 Updates about fish and mercury exposure can be found at the Environmental Protection Agency Fish Consumption Advisories website.

 Shellfish can be high in cholesterol that other kinds of fish, so again, make an effort to limit how much you eat.